Media Kit

 35-word Bio

-Nathan Tavares is a writer from Boston, Massachusetts.
+Nathan Tavares is a novelist and journalist based in Boston, Massachusetts.
 He grew up in the Portuguese-American community of southeastern Massachusetts and developed a love for fantastical stories at an early age.
-He is the author of the queer-focused scifis novel A FRACTURED INFINITY ("a very beautiful, tender portrait" - the New York Times), WELCOME TO FOREVER, and THE DISCO AT THE END OF THE WORLD (June 2026) from Titan Books.
+He is the author of three queer science fiction novels from Titan Books: A Fractured Infinity—which the New York Times called "a very beautiful, tender portrait of a romance"—Welcome to Forever, and The Disco at the End of the World (June 2026).

 Long Bio | to top navigation